tfabris/BlueGigaEmpeg/README.md

 BlueGigaEmpeg operation, such as commands sometimes being missed and track titles sometimes not working or being incomplete.

-Download and install the Arduino IDE, linked from the [Prerequisites](#prerequisites) section of this document.
+Download the Arduino IDE, linked from the [Prerequisites](#prerequisites) section of this document.
 Make sure to download and install the standalone version of the Arduino IDE; do not try to use the Arduino web editor.
 Though the web editor is convenient, it won't work for this project because it doesn't have the capability of changing the header files to increase the size of the serial port buffers.

+Install the Arduino IDE.
+It will be a different installation procedure for different operating systems.

+#### Temporary workaround to a problem with board header files in Arduino:

+Something changed with a recent compiler update in Arduino, and in this new system, now I can't find the correct file to edit in the new version of the boards files.
+Let me know if you can help with this.
+In the meantime, roll back to an earlier version of the boards files (which I do know how to edit) by launching the Arduino IDE program that you just installed, and selecting the following menus in the Arduino IDE program:

+- Select the "Tools" menu, select "Board" and select "Boards Manager".

+- In the section titled "Arduino AVR Boards", make sure that it says version "1.6.20 INSTALLED".

+- If it doesn't say that, click on the "Arduino AVR Boards" section of the screen.
+A drop-down list should appear which says "Select version".
+Select "1.6.20" and press the "Install" button.

+- When it is done installing, exit the Arduino IDE.

+#### Edit compiler file to increase serial port buffer size:

-Once it is installed, you'll need to edit a file to increase the size of the Arduino's serial port buffers.
+Once it is installed and the "Boards" files are set to the correct version, you'll need to edit a file to increase the size of the Arduino's serial port buffers.
 The file that you need to edit will be the same on all operating systems, but the location of the file will be different depending on which OS you're using.
 The approximate location will be something like this, but the exact location will vary:

     (install location)/hardware/arduino/avr/cores/arduino/HardwareSerial.h